jason-ball/jason-ball.github.io/README.md

 Major in Computer Science

+## Relevant Experience:
+**Full Stack Intern (August 2020 – May 2021, Remote)**\
+**National Oceanic and Atmospheric Administration (NOAA)**
+- In a team of four, developed a web app for NOAA’s Florida Keys National Marine Sanctuary to educate scuba divers about coral reefs using Vue.js, Nuxt.js, Tailwind CSS, Netlify CMS, Express.js, MongoDB, and Docker.

+## Technical Skills:
+- **Languages**: JavaScript/TypeScript, Python, Swift, Java, C/C++, C#, and Golang
+- **Frameworks**: Express, React, Vue, Angular, Flask, iOS, Android, Spring, and Docker
+- **Databases**: MySQL, PostgreSQL, and MongoDB
+- **Operating Systems**: Linux, macOS, Windows, iOS, and Android
+- **AWS**: Lambda, EC2, S3, RDS, API Gateway, IAM, and CloudFront

-### Relevant Courses and Coursework:
+## Relevant Courses and Coursework:
 - Software as a Service
   - Web apps with Flask
 - Software Engineering
   - Android app development
+- User Interface Design
+- Software Analysis and Testing
+- Data Communication and Networking
 - Algorithm Analysis
 - Graph Theory

-### Skills:
-- JavaScript (Node.js, Express, React, Vue.js)
-- Python (Flask, Django)
-- Swift/iOS
-- Android
-- Java
-- C/C++ (POSIX and Windows)
-- C#
-- Golang
+- **Senior Project**
-- Databases (MySQL, PostgreSQL, MongoDB)

-### Relevant Experience:
-**Full Stack Intern (August 2020 – May 2021)**
-**National Oceanic and Atmospheric Administration (NOAA)**
-- In a team, developed a web app to train scuba divers about coral reef conservation for NOAA's Florida Keys National Marine Sanctuary using Vue.js, Nuxt.js, MongoDB, and Tailwind CSS.
+  - In a team of four, developed an exhibit for the Science Museum of Virginia showing how lower air quality disproportionally affects lower income communities and communities of color using an interactive map developed with ArcGIS JS, Java Spring, Angular, PostgreSQL, AWS Lambda, and AWS RDS.

 🌈